 Regardless of your HIV status, exercise is one of the keys to good overall health.
 You don’t need to go to a gym or buy special clothes or fancy equipment to exercise.
 Making the time to get some physical activity most days is an important part of a healthy lifestyle.

-- Increase bone strength, muscle mass and endurance.
+- Increased bone strength and muscle mass

 What kind of exercise is best?